 🎄Organic trees void of synthetic chemicals can be purchased.
 These trees still contain chemicals used for pests but they are naturally derived.
 Human toxicity ratings for these chemicals is low but some may be harmful to fishes and other wildlife.

-🎄 I searched through 30 plus websites for fake Christmas trees and most of the trees I found were treated with flame retardants especially those sold at Wal-Mart, Target and Costco.
+🎄 I searched through 30 plus websites for artificial Christmas trees and most of the trees I found were treated with flame retardants especially those sold at Wal-Mart, Target, and Costco.

-🎄IKEA sells a fake Christmas tree that is not made from PVC, potentially minimizing exposure to lead and phthalates but contains other chemical components.
+🎄IKEA sells an artificial Christmas tree that is not made from PVC, potentially minimizing exposure to lead and phthalates but contains other chemical components.
 I’m currently researching companies that sell Christmas trees made with a PE + PVC mix and with 100% PE.
 PE (Polyethylene) has been mentioned as a safer plastic for cosmetic and commercial use.
-Please check back soon for a list of companies that carry lead free and PVC free trees.
+Please check back soon for a list of companies that carry lead-free and PVC free trees.

 🎄 “Vinyl chloride, the chemical used to make PVC, is a known human carcinogen, according to the World Health Organization’s International Agency for Research on Cancer (IARC).
 Workers in PVC manufacturing facilities and residents of surrounding communities are at risk from exposure to these chemicals which contaminate the water, soil and air around these facilities.